betts-lab/cs-workshop/workshop-10-the-hpc/in-class.md

 ## First, let's talk a little about what we learned...
 1. What is Conda?
 And why do we use it?
 2. What is Git?
 And why do we use it?
-3. How does Illumian sequencing by synthesis work?
+3. How does Illumina sequencing by synthesis work?
 How did your BCL files come to existence?

 ## Next, let's identify a sequencing set that you will be working on...
 1. Identify your project of interest (already sequenced).
 If you don't have one, let me know and I'll provide you one!

 ## Alright let's begin!
-1. Log in to the HPC - make sure you're logging into the address with consign and not mercury.
+1. Log in to the HPC - make sure you're logging into the address with `consign` and not `mercury`.
 2. Enter an interactive session.
 3. Check which directory you're in.
 If you're not in your home directory, `cd` in your home directory.
 4. Make a new directory called `pkg` and enter into it.